Faculty, Staff, and Fellows

 James (Jamie) G. Huff Jr. received his Ph.D. in Cultural Anthropology from American University (Washington, DC) in 2004, and worked as Associate Professor of Anthropology at Vanguard University (2002-2014) prior to his faculty appointment to the Human Needs and Global Resources Program at Wheaton College.
 His scholarly interests focus on international and rural community development, religion in Latin America, faith-rooted social movements and non-government organizations (NGOs), and comprehensive community initiatives.
 As an applied anthropologist, Dr. Huff has worked with various NGOs and community-based organizations to evaluate the effectiveness of their programs to alleviate poverty and strengthen human well-being and community resiliency.
 Since 2008 he has worked collaboratively with the staff of a Christian non-profit organization (ENLACE) to implement evaluation studies that assess the impact of local development initiatives on the social, economic and physical well-being of rural communities across El Salvador.

 View Dr. Huff's faculty profile >

 Laura S. Meitzner Yoder, Ph.D.

 Director and John Stott Chair of Human Needs and Global Resources

 Professor of Environmental Studies

 Dr. Yoder has been the Director of the HNGR Program since 2013.
-Since 2008, Laura has taught North American students about sustainability and field research in rural and international development, in Thailand, Bhutan, Indiana, and elsewhere.
+Since 2008, Laura has taught North American students about sustainability and field research in rural and international development, in Thailand, Bhutan, India, and elsewhere.
 She is keenly interested in the socio-political, legal, and faith dimensions of environmental issues worldwide.
 Her interests include languages, writing, tropical fruits, cooking and eating international foods, histories of botanical exploration and colonial governance, walking in forest shade, swimming, and asking questions.